 Here is an example of what I am talking about.
 Around 00:58 you can see Wang Xian circle, jump, and strike.

 Understanding and being able to move when their is external and internal pressure is really important to your health and how you do the regular tai chi form.
 When people are off balance and stumble, typically they are responding poorly to some force that they have come up against.
 In older people this becomes dangerous because falls can result in broken bones.

 Balance and “Empty Steps”

 We know that in tai chi, all steps are empty (not weighted) and the body weight is transferred onto a foot only after a step.
 When someone does the the tai chi form poorly, they step and have all their weight land with their foot.
 A better practitioner steps with an “empty step” that the haven’t committed their weight to and then transfers their weight forward.
 The tai chi broadsword helps teach this motion and make it a habit.

 The broadsword teaching how to stretch and expand

 In the broadsword form, there are huge sweeping motions with the arms.
 Imagine pressing both arms straight above your head and then moving your hands down and out to your sides.
 This is so great for your health because you are taking big breaths and working through all the tight muscles that have been collapsed throughout the day.
 Many of us spend our days bent over a keyboard or bent over while working.
 The broadsword form combats this by moving us up, back, and stretching us out.

 From a tai chi perspective, many novices do their form with really small movements.
 Imagine a person standing with their arms bent at 45 degree angles rather than stretching further out.
+For those of us that don’t have a teacher and are learning on our own, weapons like the broad sword can teach these essential tai chi energies without a teacher being present.
 Here is a perfect example of what a wide expansive posture looks like in the image of Grand Master Chen Xiaowang.